sedzinfo/workingfunctions/docs/reference/remove_nc.md

-# Replace remove non computable values
+# Replace and remove non-computable values

-Replace remove non computable values
+Cleans a data frame by replacing non-computable values (`NA`, `NaN`, `Inf`, `-Inf`, and empty strings) with a chosen replacement, then optionally drops rows or columns that still contain missing values or have zero variance.

 ## Usage